Go to sleep, little one

 Many people remember the “Back to Sleep” campaign that was initiated in the 1990s.
-Back to sleep recommends babies should always be put to sleep on their back for safety.
+Back to Sleep recommends babies should always be put to sleep on their backs for safety.
 Since the 1990s, the rate of sudden infant death syndrome (SIDS), initially declined and now has plateaued for several years.
 This prompted the National Institutes of Health to recommend the slogan “Safe to Sleep®” in order to improve upon the initial recommendations and better educate families and communities on more comprehensive safe sleep recommendations.

 Safe to Sleep® recommendations for infants from birth up until 1 year of life:

-- Room sharing with infant on a separate sleep surface is recommended.
-We tell families this means baby sleeps in a crib or bassinet close to their caregiver’s bed for the first 6-12 months of their life.
+- Room sharing with an infant on a separate sleep surface is recommended.
+We tell families this means the baby sleeps in a crib or bassinet close to their caregiver’s bed for the first 6-12 months of their life.